Texas Democrat's Underdog Bid To Unseat Ted Cruz Picks Up Momentum

 O'Rourke has his work cut out for him.
 A recent Texas Politics Project poll showed nearly 40 percent of Texas voters have no idea who he is.

-But county by county, O'Rourke is slowly getting his name out with crowded, grassroots events like the one in Pittsburg.
+But county by county, O'Rourke is slowly getting his name out with crowded, grass-roots events like the one in Pittsburg.

 "I love Beto, I came out to see him.
 I've probably seen him eight times.
-He stands for everything that Ted Cruz doesn't and I think he's the real deal," said retired school teacher Barbara Rosel.
+He stands for everything that Ted Cruz doesn't and I think he's the real deal," said retired teacher Barbara Rosel.

 O'Rourke's substantial fundraising has also drawn notice.